Sewer56/nexus-what-i-want-to-build/docs/index.md

 (alone, in my own time) and some are just ideas for the site itself that I think would be essential to have.

-Having been a mod tool author for nearly a decade, the
+Having been a mod tool author for nearly a decade, the se are the main things that come to mind.

 ## About Me